ReadyResearchers-2023-24/cis-600-f2023-610-s2024-senior-thesis-simojo/thesis.md

 approach's success was largely specific to its experimental setup and makes a weak argument for generalized autonomous navigation [@song2023].

+Reinforcement Learning (RL) has proven to be a novel and effective method for autonomous navigation and control [@gugan2023; @song2023; @doukhi2022].
+By defining a set of desired qualities of a system, the system will learn to develop its own policy, which is responsible for mapping its instantaneous of its environment to its action at a given point in time.

 <!-- FIXME: try to give a proper motivation for why my approach has validity -->
 <!-- FIXME: set it up for my specific project -->